-HHI’s Newport News was awarded a $152m contract in May 2016 for advance planning engineering, design and procurement of long-lead-time material for the third ship of the class, USS Enterprise (CVN 80).
+HHI’s Newport News was awarded a $152m contract in May 2016 for the advanced planning engineering, design, and procurement of long-lead-time material for the third ship of the class, USS Enterprise (CVN 80).
 A $25.5m modification contract was awarded for advance fabrication of the aircraft in February 2017.

 The first steel was cut for the CVN 80 aircraft carrier in August 2017.
-CVN 80 is built using the steel of USS Enterprise (CVN 65), which was decommissioned in April 2018.
+CVN 80 is built using the steel of CVN 65, which was decommissioned in April 2018.

-It is the ninth ship to be named USS Enterprise and will replace USS Dwight D Eisenhower (CVN 69) when commissioned.
+It is the ninth ship to be named USS Enterprise and will replace USS Dwight D Eisenhower, which is expected to be decommissioned in 2029.

 Newport News received a $15.2bn contract modification in January 2019 for the detail design and construction of CVN 80 and CVN 81.
-The company expects to deliver the carriers in 2028 and 2032 respectively.
+A total of ten Ford-class carriers are planned to be built by 2058.

-With a displacement of approximately 100,000t, the Gerald R Ford class will be larger than its predecessor, the Nimitz-class, but will have between 500 and 900 fewer crew members.
+With a displacement of approximately 100,000t, the Gerald R Ford class is larger than its predecessor, the Nimitz-class, but accommodates between 500 and 900 fewer crew members.
 The Ford-class ships will have 23 new or upgraded systems compared to the Nimitz-class carriers.

 The manpower reduction was a key performance parameter added to the original four outlined in 2000 in the operational requirements document for the CVN 21 programme.
 It is estimated that the new carrier technologies will lead to a 30% reduction in maintenance requirements and a further crew workload reduction will be achieved through higher levels of automation.

-Since the 1960s, all US Navy aircraft carriers have been built at Northrop Grumman Newport News.
-Northrop extended its design and shipbuilding facilities with a new heavy-plate workshop and burners, a new 5,000t thick plate press, covered assembly facilities and a new 1,050t-capacity crane.
+Since the 1960s, all US navy aircraft carriers have been built at Northrop Grumman Newport News.
+News extended its design and shipbuilding facilities with a new heavy-plate workshop and burners, a new 5,000t thick plate press, covered assembly facilities and a new 1,050t-capacity crane.

-Newport News is using a suite of computer-aided design (CAD) tools for the CVN 21 programme, including a CATIA software suite for simulation of the production processes and a CAVE virtual environment package.
+News is using a suite of computer-aided design tools for the CVN 21 programme, including a CATIA software suite for simulation of the production processes and a Cave virtual environment package.

 The hull design is similar to that of the current Nimitz-class carriers and with the same number of decks.
 The island is smaller and moved further towards the aft of the ship.

 The island has a composite mast with planar array radars, a volume-search radar operating at S-band and a multifunction radar at X-band.
-It carries the stern-facing joint precision approach and landing system (JPALS), which is based on the local area differential global positioning system (GPS) rather than radar.
+It carries the stern-facing joint precision approach and landing system, which is based on the local area differential GPS rather than radar.